Milbaxter/mandinga-ethlatam/README.md

 # CoFHE Scaffold-ETH 2 Documentation

+## Overview

+The CoFHE Scaffold-ETH 2 template adds support for Fully Homomorphic Encryption (FHE) operations to the standard Scaffold-ETH 2 template.
+This project demonstrates practical applications of FHE in smart contracts, including:

+### Featured Contracts

+1. **FHECounter**: A simple encrypted counter demonstrating FHE arithmetic operations
+   - Encrypted value storage and operations
+   - Private increments, decrements, and updates
+   - Access control demonstration

+2. **Raffle**: A privacy-preserving raffle system using FHE encryption
+   - **Privacy-First Design**: Participant count encrypted using FHE
+   - **Quota-Based System**: Users can purchase multiple quotas
+   - **Automatic Winner Selection**: Triggered when all quotas are sold
+   - **Time-Based Selection**: Manual selection available after 7 days
+   - **Secure Prize Distribution**: ETH prize claiming with reentrancy protection

 ## QuickStart

-The CoFHE Scaffold-ETH 2 template adds support for Fully Homomorphic Encryption (FHE) operations to the standard Scaffold-ETH 2 template.

 To get up and testing, clone and open the repo, then: